dvanic/wwc2018/README.md

 ## After the workshop

+1. Please fill out the feedback form [here](https://goo.gl/forms/M9goXHBE3ghVBkBB3).
+This is Darya's personal one, not the standard WWC one.
+Thank you!
-1. If you try to work more on the materials in this workshop and have questions, please feel free to open them as issues tickets here in the repo on github.
+2. If you try to work more on the materials in this workshop and have questions, please feel free to open them as issues tickets here in the repo on github.

 ## Where to from here?